 What causes psoriasis, what are its symptoms and common triggers?
-Dr Pang Shiu Ming, Senior Consultant, Department of Dermatology at Singapore General Hospital (SGH), answers.
+A/Prof Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH), answers.

 Psoriasis can be mistaken for dandruff when occurring on the scalp.
 Besides the scalp, psoriasis can affect any part of the skin, in particular the knees, elbows, hands, feet and lower back.
 In severe cases, the patches can be accompanied by painful joint swelling as well as joint disfigurement.

 “Psoriasis patches can range from minor dandruff-like scaling to major eruptions covering large areas of skin,” says